sandwichfarm/nophr/docs/architecture.md

 **Alternatives considered:**
 - PostgreSQL (too heavy for single-tenant)
-- LMDB (better for high-volume, but more complex)
+- LMDB (better for high-volume, but more complex; not yet supported in this build)
 - Badger/LevelDB (less mature in Nostr ecosystem)

 **SQLite wins for default:**